Tax filing obligations before and after Chapter 7 bankruptcy

 If you’re still considering whether bankruptcy is the best option for you, it’s probably wise to go ahead and file your taxes for 2018 first, unless you’ve done your taxes and determined that you’ll be getting a large refund.

-It’s a good idea to discuss your 2018 taxes, whatever the status of your filing is, with a bankruptcy attorney as you consider whether to file for bankruptcy.
-If you’ve already filed for bankruptcy, talk with your attorney to make sure that you’re handling your taxes correctly this year.
+It’s a good idea to discuss your 2018 taxes, whatever the status of your filing is, with an attorney as you consider whether to file for bankruptcy.
+If you’ve already filed, talk with your attorney to make sure that you’re handling your taxes correctly this year.
 The last thing you need on top of bankruptcy is trouble with the IRS.